INTERESTING FACTS ABOUT SATURN !!!

 The symbol for Saturn is an ancient scythe or a sickle.

 The day Saturday was named after the planet.

 Before we had telescopes, Saturn was the most distant planet that astronomers knew about.

-Saturn has only been visited four times by spacecrafts.
+Saturn has only been visited four times by robotic spacecrafts.

 The Cassini-Huygens, was the first spacecraft to orbit Saturn in 2005.
 It’s probe entered the atmosphere of Titan, Saturn’s largest moon, and sent back the first images of this large moon.

-As the Cassini spacecraft orbited Saturn, it sent back incredible pictures and data.
-It made new discoveries like the fact that there’s a mysterious hexagon spinning above the planet’s North Pole.
+As the Cassini spacecraft orbited the planet, it sent back incredible pictures and data.
+It made new discoveries, like the fact that there’s a mysterious hexagon spinning above the planet’s North Pole.

 All of the planets in our Solar System orbit around the Sun.

 Moon’s orbit their planets and planets orbit the Sun.

 The gravity of the Sun keeps all the planets in their orbit, just like the planets gravity keeps their moons in their orbit.